Online mixing procedure

 Step 3: If you want to make an adjustment, you get 2 free revision options.
 If you still want even better results, you can opt for additional revisions what you pay for each.
 You can rest assured that every revision brings you closer to your goal.

-Keep a note of the following points as you go through mixingstudioonline.com want to master something:
+Keep a note of the following points when you want mixingstudioonline.com to master your music:

 -Do not use a limiter, maximizer or compressor on the master bus when you export your mix.

 -Make sure the loudest peak in the mix is not harder than -6 dB.